-that time, had control of the controllable electronic record that evidences the controllable account

-(1) avail itself of substantially all the benefit from the controllable electronic the controllable electronic record; and

-1 record; 2

-(2) prevent others from availing themselves of substantially all the benefit from

-(3) transfer the powers mentioned in paragraphs (1) and (2) to another person.

-5 (g) [Rights not waivable.]
-Subject to subsection (h), an account debtor may not waive or 6 vary its rights under subsections (d)(1) and (e) or its option under subsection (d)(3).

-(h) [Rule for individual under other law.]
-This section is subject to law other than this article which establishes a different rule for an account debtor who is an individual and who incurred the obligation primarily for personal, family, or household purposes.

-10 Reporter's Note

-1. Source of these provisions.
-These provisions derive from Section 3-602, which governs the discharge of a person obligated on a negotiable instrument, and Section 9-406, which governs the discharge of an account debtor, including a person obligated on an account or payment intangible.
+1 one person.
+2 (e) [Proof of transfer of control.]
+Subject to subsection (h), if requested by the account 3 debtor, the person giving the notification seasonably shall furnish reasonable proof, using the 4 agreed method, that control of the controllable electronic record has been transferred.
+Unless the 5 person complies with the request, the account debtor may discharge its obligation by paying a 6 person that formerly had control, even if the account debtor has received a notification under 7 subsection (b).
+8 (f) [What constitutes reasonable proof.]
+A person furnishes reasonable proof that 9 control has been transferred if the person demonstrates, using the agreed method, that the 10 transferee has the power to: 11 (1) avail itself of substantially all the benefit from the controllable electronic 12 record; 13 (2) prevent others from availing themselves of substantially all the benefit from 14 the controllable electronic record; and 15 (3) transfer the powers mentioned in paragraphs (1) and (2) to another person. (g) [Rights not waivable.]
+Subject to subsection (h), an account debtor may not waive or 16 17 vary its rights under subsections (d)(1) and (e) or its option under subsection (d)(3).
+18 (h) [Rule for individual under other law.]
+This section is subject to law other than this 19 article which establishes a different rule for an account debtor who is an individual and who 20 incurred the obligation primarily for personal, family, or household purposes.
+21 Reporter's Note 22 1.
+Source of these provisions.
+These provisions derive from Section 3-602, which governs 23 the discharge of a person obligated on a negotiable instrument, and Section 9-406, which governs 24 the discharge of an account debtor, including a person obligated on an account or payment 25 intangible.